OrthoFinder/RECUR/docs/installation.markdown

 #### Installation via make/gmake

   A Makefile is provided to simplify the installation process.
 Either `make` or `gmake` can be used to run it.
 Run the following commands to grab a copy of the RECUR scoure code from GitHub, and install RECUR inside a Python virtual enviroment.
-Again, if `git` is unavailable, please use oether methods such as `wget` or `curl` to download the source code.
+Again, if `git` is unavailable, please use other methods such as `wget` or `curl` to download the source code.

   ```bash
   git clone https://github.com/OrthoFinder/RECUR.git